How To Use And Configure WordPress Widgets – Part 4

 (Archives Widget settings)

-WordPress Archives widget displayed on blog sidebar
+WordPress Archives widget on sidebar navigation section

-(Archives Widget on sidebar)
+(Archives Widget displayed on sidebar area)

 Add ‘Visibility’ Function To Widgets